morad04/pepebase/README.md

 # 402 API

-This project is a demonstration of a Node.js Express server that integrates the [X402 payment protocol](https://www.x402.org/) for monetizing API endpoints.
-It uses the `x402-express` middleware and `@coinbase/x402` facilitator.
+Boilerplate for building out an api on the [X402 payment protocol](https://www.x402.org/) for monetizing API endpoints.

 ## API Endpoints